Complex multiplication cycles and Kudla-Rapoport divisors II: Introduction

-is a divisor on $\mathtt{M}^*$ (with real coefficients, and defined over $\co_\kk$).
-Our second main result amounts to an examination of these Green functions near the boundary of $\mathtt{M}^*$.
-We prove that each $\Gr(m,v)$ has logarithmic singularities along certain boundary components, so that $\Gr(m,v)$, when viewed as a function on $\mathtt{M}^*(\C)$, is a Green function for the divisor $\KR^*(m) + \mathtt{B}(m,v)$.
-Here the term \emph{Green function} must be interpreted as in the work of Burgos-Kramer-K\"uhn \cite{BKK}; $\Gr(m,v)$ is a Green function for $\KR^*(m) + \mathtt{B}(m,v)$ \emph{up to log-log error terms} along the boundary.
+is a divisor on $\mathcal{M}^*$ with real coefficients.
+Our second main result amounts to an examination of these Green functions near the boundary of $\mathcal{M}^*$.
+We prove that each $\Gr(m,v)$ has logarithmic singularities along certain boundary components, so that $\Gr(m,v)$, when viewed as a function on $\mathcal{M}^*(\C)$, is a Green function for the divisor $\mathcal{Z}^*(m) + \mathcal{B}(m,v)$.
+Here the term \emph{Green function} must be interpreted as in the work of Burgos-Kramer-K\"uhn \cite{BKK}; $\Gr(m,v)$ is a Green function \emph{up to log-log error terms} along the boundary.
 The main results of \cite{BKK} show that the theory of arithmetic Chow groups developed by Gillet-Soul\'e \cite{gillet-soule90,soule92} can be extended to allow for such log-log error terms.
-The following is a restatement of Theorem \ref{Thm:good green} of the text.
+The following is Theorem \ref{Thm:good green} of the text.

 \begin{BigThm} For any $m\not=0$ and any $v\in \R^+$, the pair